 For those who do not know, gedit is the text editor of choice for any Linux distribution based on Gnome.
 It is preinstalled on most Linux distributions, with the exception of those based on different window managers from Gnome (Where, xfce, enlightenment, etc..).
-It is primarily used for editing configuration files for system, but supports a large number of programming languages and is expandable with plugins dedicated.
+It serves mainly for editing configurations in the system files, but supports a large number of programming languages and is expandable with plugins dedicated.

 The properties “height” and “width” impostarenno height and width, while “z-index” we need to move items into the third dimension of depth (the asse “The”).
-The third dimension is perpendicular to the screen and it will be easier to understand for those familiar with plans for the use of levels.
-Imagine the screen as a table on which lay some playing cards, in this way: (more…)
+The third dimension is perpendicular to the screen and it will be easier to understand for those who know programs involving the use of levels.

 Today's article is a little advice on the links to have a website conforms to w3c(1).
 This procedure is valid in the case we are using version “

 XHTML 1.0 Strict“, a powder’ dated, but still valid if declared tag in the “HTML” Site.

 The web designer has several ways to set the aperture of a given link in a new page (or new tab) Part browser.
 The first to be implemented has been the insertion of’attribute “